nielrenned/aoc2023/README.md

 WARNING: There *will* be spoilers below.
 Watch out!

+I'm going to document this here to make myself accountable for next year: I want to create my own programming language and use it to solve AoC2024.

 ## Code Structure

 I've given each file a template that includes empty methods for Part 1 and Part 2 of each problem, along with boilerplate code to load the raw input.
 The input for each problem is stored as the global `INPUT`.